Man page: Formatting

-The GNU Emacs program WoMan (from "WithOut man") allows to browse man pages from the editor.
+The GNU Emacs program WoMan (from "WithOut man") allows for browsing man pages from the editor.

 In 2010, OpenBSD deprecated troff for formatting man pages in favour of mandoc, a specialised compiler/formatter for man pages with native support for output in PostScript, HTML, XHTML, and the terminal.
 It is meant to only support a subset of troff used in manual pages, specifically those using mdoc macros.

 Online services

 Quite a few websites offer online access to manual pages from various Unix-like systems.

 In February 2013, the BSD community saw a new open source mdoc.su service launched, which unified and shortened access to the man.cgi scripts of the major modern BSD projects through a unique nginx-based deterministic URL shortening service for the *BSD man pages.

 For Linux, a man7.org service has been set up to serve manuals specific to the system.
 A ManKier service provides a wider selection, and integrates the TLDR pages too.